carpentries/instructor-training/_episodes/02-practice-learning.md

     > Example: A *novice* learner in a Carpentries workshop might never have heard of the bash shell, and therefore may have no understanding of how it relates to their file system or other programs on their computer.

 *   *Competent practitioner*: someone who has enough understanding for everyday purposes.
-They won't know all the details of how something works and their understanding may not be entirely accurate, but it is sufficient for completing normal tasks with normal effort under normal circumstances.
+They will not know all the details of how something works and their understanding may not be entirely accurate, but it is sufficient for completing normal tasks with normal effort under normal circumstances.